 The controversial nature of electric guitar is under investigation again.
 Electric guitar comes and goes during the last decades of popular music.
 It comes/worshiped as a revolutionary instrument and goes/ousted as a reactionary relic of the past in terms of genre.
 Zerogroove's unique guitar playing technique and voice-overs construct a revolutionary statement.
 A statement, which explores the past with a view to the here-and-now.
 At the same time, the artist pays homage to some of his favorite artists, the very same ones we - at Etched Traumas - love.

-Zerogroove's music is a mix between fragments of sounds, silences and broken rhythms.
-Above all he is a guitarist who's in love with rhythm.
-Zerogroove's technique has been influenced by Arto Lindsay, David Byrne and Sonic Youth guitar playing.
+Zerogroove's music is a mix of fragments of sounds, silences, and broken rhythms.
+Above all, he is a guitarist who's in love with rhythm.
+Zerogroove's technique has been influenced by Arto Lindsay, David Byrne, and Sonic Youth guitar playing.
 After the initial recording, he structures his work via a process called 'sound-breaking', then he creates rhythm patterns that could be a modulation of white noise, a drum kick, a bass sound or silence used as a 'space rhythm' instrument.
 Silence is a sound as well for Zerogroove.
 All his music is played live and nothing is sampled except voices that act as an homage.
 His objective is to develop a distinct personal style based on dirty sounds as in post-punk bands of the 1980s and concrete and multiform rhythms.